 A quick study of plastic molding for shoe parts.

 Almost every part of a modern athletic shoe is made of plastic, we will look at injection, compression, and blow molded plastic parts for footwear.
 Technically speaking, textiles are woven from plastic fibers, foam is made of blown plastic, and synthetics are actually sheets of plastic with plastic fiber backings.
 We are going to focus on the plastic accessory parts which give shoes their special functionality.

 How to design and specify packing materials for shoes.

 Shoe packaging is a significant part of your product marketing presentation.
 It is also important to consider where and how your products will be sold.
 The shoe box for your average sports shoe may cost anywhere from $0.75 to $10 for high-end packaging.
-Learn how corrugated board is specified by the weight of the skin papers and the size of the flute pattern and get the details on inner box vs. case box, graphic effects, die lines, etc.
+Learn how the corrugated board is specified by the weight of the skin papers and the size of the flute pattern and get the details on inner box vs. case box, graphics effects, die lines, etc.

 Chapter 18: Shoe material specifications

 How to create a footwear specification.

 A detailed specification sheet is absolutely critical to your success.
 We will describe the requirements for your specification sheet, material maps, header details, how to specify the outsole unit and we will show you samples.
 The best materials used in basketball shoes.

 Physical testing and lab testing of materials and the finished product are required to ensure your shoes work.
 We will review five types of testing including tests for waterproof shoes and bonding trials.
 How is a waterproof shoe made?
 Shoe designing materials and shoe fabric review.